freerange/jam-coop/README.md

 ## Development

 This is a Rails app running on the version of ruby specified in `.ruby-version`.
-There's also a `.tool-versions` file, so if you're using `asdf` you can install the correct version of ruby locally with
+If you're using `asdf` you can install the correct version of ruby locally with

     asdf install